zuloo/gists/README.markdown

 <!-- language: lang-none -->

-The name of the target file in your OS will be the same of the argument provided by __-f__.
+The name of the target file in your local will be the same of the argument provided by __-f__.
 There is no way to change this.
+If the gist has only one file, the '-f-' parameter is not needed.

 #### More arguments ####